 Only some few hours were now to follow before there then came to pass, while still at the CLB Armoury on Harvey Road, the final formality of his enlistment: attestation.
-On that final day of the month of October of 1916 he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, Patrick Ryan became... a soldier of the King.
+On that same twenty-second day of the month of November of 1916 he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, Albert Wagg became...a soldier of the King.

-Private Ryan, Number 3188, would not now sail to the United Kingdom until a lengthy span of thirteen weeks plus a day had then elapsed.
+Private Wagg, Number 3270, would not now sail to the United Kingdom until a lengthy span of ten weeks had then elapsed.
 How he was to spend this prolonged interval after his attestation appears not to have been documented.
-It may be that he was to return temporarily to work and to spend time at his recorded residence in the Conception Bay community of Marysvale (formerly known as Turk's Gut) but, of course, this conclusion is a little bit speculative and he may well have chosen - or been chosen - to remain in barracks, although there was apparently little in the way of military training undertaken, to be billeted in the city.
+It may be that he was to return temporarily to work and to spend time at his family home on the Burin Peninsula island of Stepaside - today its population having been resettled it is mainly deserted for much of the time - but, of course, this conclusion is a little bit speculative and he may well have chosen - or been chosen - to remain in barracks in St. John's, although there was apparently little in the way of military training to be undertaken.